frawau/aioyeelight/README.md

 - Yeelights allows only about 1 command per second per connection.
 To counter that,one can start more than one connection to a bulb.
 There is a limit of 4 connections per bulb, but given that there can only be 144 command per minute per bulb, only 2 connections can be handled without starting to overload the bulb.
 Use .set_connection(x) before activate to set the number of connections

 - aioyeelight ensure that there is at most 1 command per second per connection.
 To do so it keeps a buffer of messages and pace the sending (using round-robin if there is more then one connection).
 The buffer can thus become quite big.

+- To send data with not limitation, you can start the music mode.
+In this case, the bulb will not send responses to commands.
+The music mode uses TCP and the commands are not encrypted.

 - aioyeelight will ping a bulb with a 'hello' message.
 This appears to be necessary for the bulb to keep responding.